kencaron/fitbit-os-project-builder/README.md

 - Why not rollup, like what Studio uses?

-> I'm honestly more familiar with gulp and I like how versitale it is.
+> I'm honestly more familiar with gulp and I like how versatile it is.
 The theory is that shouldn't introduce issues with Studio's build system.
 I'd be very interested to see a Rollup or Webpack version targeted at Fitbit Studio projects.

 - This has nothing to do with Fitbit OS, this is just a couple gulp tasks!